CI-SSLab/FRNN/README.md

 # Fuzzy relational neural network (FRNN)

-This is a Tensorflow implementation of the following work \url(https://www.sciencedirect.com/science/article/pii/S0888613X0500054X)[FRNN].
+This is a Tensorflow 2 implementation of [FRNN](https://www.sciencedirect.com/science/article/pii/S0888613X0500054X).
 It supports only 1D inputs.

 ## Libraries